absalom-muc/MHI-AC-Ctrl/SW-Configuration.md

 # Introduction
-The following descriptions address two use cases:
+The following descriptions address:
 1. Basic settings for your configuration
 2. Advanced settings for other frameworks (e.g. Tasmota, Home Assistant, Homie)
+3. Integration examples

 # Basic settings
 The basic settings will be adapted in three files: